.

 In order to make your website compliant with the GDPR, we believe that you definitely need a cookie banner.

-The DSGVO / Data Protection Regulation and recently also the current TTDSG clearly stipulate that cookies may only be set with the consent of the visitor.
+The DSGVO / Data Protection Regulation and recently also the current TDDDG clearly stipulate that cookies may only be set with the consent of the visitor.

 DSGVO compliant - this is how a cookie banner must be structured: